apache/hudi/website/docs/disaster_recovery.md

 toc: true
 ---

-Disaster Recovery is very much mission critical for any software.
+Disaster Recovery is very much mission-critical for any software.
 Especially when it comes to data systems, the impact could be very serious leading to delay in business decisions or even wrong business decisions at times.
 Apache Hudi has two operations to assist you in recovering data from a previous state: "savepoint" and "restore".